 Plaza de Armas

-The graceful main square, Plaza de Armas, is lined with colonial-style covered walkways and houses that contain souvenir shops, restaurants, bars and travel agencies.
-The large Cathedral is the most prominent structure overlooking the square and is adjoined to a church on either side, the Iglesia Jesus María and Iglesia El Triunfo.
-Inside is the elaborately carved wooden altar, covered in gold and silver plate, and the carved wooden choir stalls that are acclaimed to be the finest in the country.
-Also of interest is the painting The Last Supper, which portrays Jesus and his disciples gathered around the table, on which a central platter of the local Inca delicacy, 'cuy' or roasted guinea pig, is placed.
-Also on the plaza is La Compañía, one of Cuzco's most ornately decorated churches, often floodlit at night.
-The streets and alleys around the plaza are filled with colour and bustling handicraft stalls.
-The historic pedestrian alleyway of Loreto, leading away from the plaza, is lined with Inca stone walls.
+The Plaza de Armas is Cuzco's graceful main square, and is lined with colonial-style covered walkways, and houses that contain souvenir shops.
+Visitors will also find bars, restaurants and travel agencies.
+A large cathedral is the most prominent structure overlooking the square.
+Its elaborately carved wooden altar is covered in gold and silver plate, and its carved wooden choir stalls are regarded as Peru's finest.
+Cathedral visitors usually linger over The Last Supper painting, which portrays Jesus Christ and his disciples gathered around a table, which presents a platter of the local Inca delicacy, cuy (roasted guinea pig).
+La Compania is also on the plaza.
+It's one of Cuzco's most ornately decorated churches and is often floodlit at night.
+History lovers should make a point of walking the alleyway of Loreta, as it's lined with Incan stone walls.